American Pie Presents: The Book of Love: Plot

 Rob finally tells Heidi he has feelings for her, and she reciprocates, agreeing to meet later at Stifler's party.
 There, Heidi is hurt overhearing Rob shout, "Tonight, I'm getting laid!".
 Lube propositions Ashley but she turns him down.
 Her friend takes him up on his guarantee of sexual satisfaction, but storms out after finding an offensive text on his phone.
 Nathan tries to reconcile with Dana but offends her again.

-Rob finds Heidi in bed with Stifler, and begins drinking heavily.
+Rob finds Heidi in bed with Stifler, so begins drinking heavily.
 He declares that "only assholes get laid!" and behaves crudely to a random girl, who promptly takes him to bed but he vomits on her back before they can have sex.
 The next morning, his mother shows him a video she received of the incident.

 Rob and his friends resolve to find all the book's original contributors starting with its creator, Noah Levenstein, and eventually succeed in recreating the damaged pages.

-On the school ski trip, Katie, whom Stifler had been avoiding, is upset she lost her virginity to him.
+On the school ski trip Katie, whom Stifler had been avoiding, is upset she lost her virginity to him.
 She defeats him at strip poker, forcing him to apologize and go outside naked, where he is sodomized by a moose.
 Afterward, he bonds with a sympathetic Imogen.
 Nathan has sex with Dana in the ski lift control room, accidentally shutting off the power.

 Stuck in the lifts, Rob and Heidi reconcile and kiss, and Lube falls off.
 Ashley climbs down to him, and is moved to tears when Lube explains how he really feels about her.
 Heidi and Rob return to the cabin and have sex, and Lube and Ashley do the same.

 Rob, Nathan, and Lube return the newly restored Bible to its hiding place in the library, after Rob has added his own signature.
 Cody finds an online video of himself putting a vacuum cleaner on his penis which, to his horror, has been viewed almost 10 million times.
 Rob appears in the video, broadcasting his revenge.